Ariana Grande Manager Scooter Braun Reflects on Manchester: ‘I Choose to Live Rather Than Be Afraid’

 Late Wednesday, two days after a suicide bomber killed 22 people and injured 59 outside Ariana Grande’s concert in Manchester, her manager Scooter Braun posted a series of emotional notes on his Twitter account reflecting on the tragedy.

-“So if you think you scared us…if you think your cowardice act made us change how we live…sorry.
+“So if you think you scared us… if you think your cowardice act made us change how we live… sorry.
 All you did was make us appreciate every day.
-With extraordinary evil we must fight with extraordinary greatness.
+We must fight extraordinary evil with extraordinary greatness.
 Fight on.
 Goodnight world.
 Tomorrow I live full.
-I will honor all of you by laughing loving and living.
-Living full for every wonderful, innocent child whose life was taken too soon.
+I will honor all of you by laughing, loving and living — living full for every wonderful, innocent child whose life was taken too soon.

 Grande, who is in Florida with her family, cancelled seven dates on her European tour, which will resume on June 7 in Paris and continue to South America and Asia.